Hyakka Ryōran (song)

-"Hyakka Ryōran" (百花繚乱), alternatively titled "In Bloom" in English, is a song by Japanese singer-songwriter Lilas Ikuta.
+"Hyakka Ryōran" (百花繚乱), alternatively titled "In Bloom" in English, is a song by Japanese singer-songwriter Lilas Ikuta, taken from her second studio album, Laugh (2025).
 It was released as a single through Echoes and Sony Music Entertainment Japan on January 10, 2025.
-Written by Ikuta, the song served as an opening theme for the second season of anime series The Apothecary Diaries.
+Written by Ikuta, the song served as an opening theme for the second season of the anime series The Apothecary Diaries.
 Commercially, "Hyakka Ryōran" peaked at number 11 on the Oricon Singles Chart and number 25 on the Billboard Japan Hot 100.

 Background and release

 On December 10, 2024, it was announced that the opening theme for the second season of anime series The Apothecary Diaries, to premiere on January 10, 2025, would be "Hyakka Ryōran", performed by Lilas Ikuta.
 It is Ikuta's first solo work to accompany the television anime series.
-The snippet of the song was first teased on the anime's main trailer, uploaded on the same day.
+The snippet of the song was first teased in the anime's main trailer, uploaded on the same day.
 "Hyakka Ryōran" was released digitally on January 10, 2025, coincided with the anime's second-season premiere.

-The CD single of "Hyakka Ryōran" was released on March 10.
-It includes her self-cover of "Dreamer" as a B-side, originally written for television drama Ya Boy Kongming!
-(2023) and sung by Moka Kamishiraishi, who portrayed Eiko Tsukimi.
-It came in three editions—complete limited, first press limited, and standard.
-The complete limited edition was packaged as medicine cabinet and includes The Apothecary Diaries original illustrations from on digipack and its Blu-ray features the anime's season two opening sequence without credits.
-The first press limited edition's Blu-ray includes the performance of Ikuta's first concert tour Sketch in Kanagawa in July 2023.
-The English version, titled "In Bloom", translated by Konnie Aoki, was released on September 5, 2025.
+The CD single of "Hyakka Ryōran" was released later on March 10.
+It includes her self-cover of "Dreamer" as a B-side, originally written for the television drama series Ya Boy Kongming!
+(2023) and sung by Moka Kamishiraishi, who portrayed the character Eiko Tsukimi.
+It came in three editions: complete limited, first press limited, and standard.
+The medicine cabinet-packaged complete limited edition includes the original illustrations from The Apothecary Diaries on a digipack, and its Blu-ray features the anime's season two opening sequence without credits.
+The first press limited edition's Blu-ray includes the performance of Ikuta's first concert tour, Sketch, in Kanagawa, in July 2023.
+The English version, "In Bloom", translated by Konnie Aoki, was released on September 5, 2025.
 It was recorded at Metropolis Studios, London.